ccajas/Bummerman/README.md

 * Keyboard and joypad button support
   * Uses keyboard as default
 * Only one power up (extra bomb upgrade)
-  * Custom power-ups can easily be implmented
+  * Custom power-ups can easily be implemented
 * Up to 4 players

 ## In progress